Training Tips

 • As a family, make your rules for the dog and stick to them.

-• Don't use aggressive body language such as pointing, raising your hand, tapping the dog on the nose, scruffing it, holding it down or grabbing it by the collar.
+• Don't use aggressive body language such as pointing, raising your hand, tapping the dog on the nose, scuffing, holding it down or grabbing it by the collar.

 • Don't hand food to the dog.
-Throw it to him and let him catch it.
+Throw it to on the floor or throw it to him and let him catch it.

-• Don't growl commands in the same tone that you use for "BAD".
-Use only this one word to let the dog know he's doing something wrong.
+• Use only one word to let the dog know he's doing something wrong.
 Keep the rest of your vocal communication with him very soft and gentle.
 Use body language to let him know what you want him to do.

 • Don't tell your dog off by using his name.